MacauleyMorgan/Project-Three/README.md

 Reads database to supply email in account page

 Verifies old email, password and current email before allowing changes on account page

+Admins can view other admin users via the admin page
 ### Update
 User can update recipes that is associated with their account
 - As a logged in user, I would like to be able to adjust and delete the recipes I have submitted on the website at my own leisure